Patient Education and FAQ’s

 Why does the tip of my nose look so big after a rhinoplasty?

-Similar to Question 5 above, we have to cut the skin, as well as “lift” the skin of the deeper tissues of the nose, which disrupts the normal flow of blood and fluid around your skin and tissue.
+Similar to Question 5 above, we have to cut the skin and “lift” the skin of the deeper tissues of the nose, which disrupts the normal flow of blood and fluid around your skin and tissue.
 There are microscopic channels that also continue to flow.
 There is no way to overcome this disruption.
-After surgery, your body wants to heal so it secretes hormones and other chemicals to trigger the healing response.
+After surgery, your body wants to heal, so it secretes hormones and other chemicals to trigger the healing response.
 Healing results in more swelling.
-As a result, the combination of healing and disrupting causes the swelling to increase and your nose to look big.
+As a result, the combination of healing and disrupting causes the swelling to increase and your nose to look prominent.

 Return to the top